Pattedetable/radiohm/README.md

 ![screenshot](https://raw.githubusercontent.com/Pattedetable/radiohm/master/montage.jpg)

-The data is gathered through an Arduino board.
+The data is gathered through an Arduino board with the ```radhiohm.ino``` script on it.
 The position is computed from the voltage of a variable resistor.
 A light detector is fixed on the resistor.
 On the graph, the position is represented on the x axis, while the intensity of the light (in fact the voltage of the detector) is represented on the y axis.

 ![screenshot](https://raw.githubusercontent.com/Pattedetable/radiohm/master/circuit.png)